 - Sexual harassment

 Rape culture is a term used to describe the ways in which society blames victims of sexual assault and normalizes sexual violence.
-Rape culture can include things such as songs, TV, advertising, or jokes that make violence against women seem normal or even just a fact of life.
+Rape culture can include things such as songs, TV shows, advertising, or jokes that make violence against women seem normal.

-It is important to note that rape culture can affect all people, regardless of gender and is a contributing factor to the prevalence of the sexual violence perpetrated within our communities.
+It is important to note that rape culture can affect all people, regardless of gender, and is a contributing factor to the prevalence of sexual violence within our communities.
 It can affect anybody and should be everybody’s issue.

 - Not all sexual assaults are violent attacks

-- Everyone has the right to decide what they want to consent to do sexually.
+- Everyone has the right to decide what they consent to do sexually

-- People of all genders can be victims of sexual abuse or perpetrators of sexual abuse
+- People of all genders can be victims or perpetrators of sexual abuse

-- Sexual abuse can occur in same-sex relationships.
+- Sexual abuse can occur in same-gender relationships

-- Sexual abuse can occur between two people who have been sexual with each other before, including people who are married or dating.
+- Sexual abuse can occur between two people who have been intimate with each other before, including people who are married or dating

 Financial abuse can include the following: